-fb Why Your Customers Are Going Between PC and Mobile
+fb Why Your Customers Are Going Between | Insights To Help You Grow

 Why Your Customers Are Going Between PC and Mobile

-October 5, 2018 | Social Media | SEO Content |
+April 5, 2024 | Social Media | SEO Content |

 Recently, an interesting article caught the eye of our content creation team.
 It was an interview with the director of product design at Facebook by social media magazine Mashable, where the director mentioned that websites were becoming irrelevant because of the growth of social media.
 He sees a move to mobile and social and that move will spell doom to the familiar sight of a webpage.